Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Preliminary lemmas

-on $[0,1]^{n-1} \cap \{x_{-i}\,:\, w_{-i}^\top x_{-i} + w_i + b \leq \hat z\}$. \end{lemma} .5cm Before moving to the proof, let us provide some intuition on this lemma.
-Consider Figure \ref{fig:functionandslices-env}(b): what Lemma \ref{lemma:concinRi} states is that if we restrict the function until the black point, the envelope we obtain is the same as if we consider the complete interval.
-This is, essentially, because the tie point that yields the envelope on the slice (red points on Figure \ref{fig:functionandslices-env}(b)) is always on the left of the black point.
-This simple fact is what the proof formalizes. .5cm
+Before the proof, let us provide some intuition.
+Consider Figure \ref{fig:functionandslices-env}(b): Lemma \ref{lemma:concinRi} states that if we restrict the function until the black point, the envelope is the same as in the complete interval.
+In other words, the tie point on the slice is to the left of the black point.
+This is what the proof formalizes.